TharunMacharla/CI-CD-Project/README.md

 Step 8: Set Secrets on GitHub In your GitHub repo:

-Go to Settings → Secrets and variables → Actions → New repository secret Add: Name: DOCKER_USERNAME Value: your Docker Hub username (e.g., precilitha123) Do the same for your password:
+Go to Settings → Secrets and variables → Actions → New repository secret Add: Name: DOCKER_USERNAME Value: your Docker Hub username (e.g., tharunmacharla) Do the same for your password:

 Name: DOCKER_PASSWORD Value: your Docker Hub password or access token(better to create access token and use that) or dockerhub password